 We encourage students about to join us in Year 7 to take advantage of our online linking project, designed to help them use the time over the summer holidays to bridge the gap between primary and secondary education.

 *Setted from Year 7 (games is grouped according to ability).
-Maths is setted from the Michaelmas half term and computer science is taught in the same sets.
+Maths is setted from the Michaelmas half term

 **Setted from Year 8.